© Sergiy Palamarchuk / Shutterstock.com

 Sony OLED vs. LG OLED: Which One Should You Buy?

-Unfortunately, the answer of which OLED panel is right for you isn’t very cut and dry.
-If you were to try and do a direct comparison of two standout televisions between both companies like the LG G2 or the Sony A90J, it’s not an easy answer.
-A comparison here indicates that Sony offers stronger black levels and stronger image accuracy, especially at wider viewing angles whereas LG adds deep blacks and outstanding reflection handling.
+Unfortunately, the answer to which OLED panel is right for you isn’t cut and dry.
+If you were to try and do a direct comparison between the LG G3 and the Sony A90L, it’s a subjective answer.
+The comparison above indicates Sony offers stronger black levels and stronger image accuracy.
+Also in favor of Sony is the overall sound quality as it excels over LG audio quality.

-Where things get a little murky is price and it’s the one factor that hasn’t been discussed that plays a big role.
-The thing is, price is going to vary depending on whether you want a mid-range of high-end Sony or LG TV so it’s hard to make a direct comparison though broadly speaking, LG does tend to be friendlier on the price side.
+Where things get a little murky is price, and it’s the one factor that hasn’t been discussed that plays a big role.
+The thing is, the price is going to vary depending on whether you want a mid-range or high-end Sony or LG TV.
+So it’s hard to make a direct comparison, though broadly speaking, LG does tend to be friendlier on the price side.

 Who manufacturers all of the OLED panels for both LG and Sony?

-Coincidentally, LG is the primary manufacturer of all OLED panels around the world and not just for Sony but also Vizio, Philips, Hisense and more.
+Coincidentally, LG is the primary manufacturer of OLED panels for Sony, Vizio, Philips, Hisense, and more.

 Do you still need a surround sound system if Sony uses the screen as a speaker?